GabrieleSocrate/Text-Mining-/README.md

 pip install -r requirements.txt
 ```

-The structure of the repository is as follows:

 ## 1. Data Loading and Cleaning
 - loading the data
 - ensuring the dataset is free of missing values and other inconsistencies, keeping only relevant columns